 As the only official dog and cat shelter in Afghanistan we are now seeing western contractors, soldiers and Afghan nationals alike rescuing stray and injured cat and dogs from the harsh streets of Kabul.

-Whilst our main priority is to attempt to re-home cats and dogs from our shelter in Kabul with caring homes in Afghanistan, we also have many dogs and cats that; after being looked after by a westerner working or serving in Afghanistan; we feel that a forever home in the west would be the best long term solution.
+Whilst our main priority is to attempt to re-home dogs and cats from our shelter in Kabul with caring homes in Afghanistan, we also have many dogs and cats that; after being looked after by a westerner working or serving in Afghanistan; we feel that a forever home in the west would be the best long term solution.

 We have fully come to appreciate that adopting an Afghan animal is not for everybody as it requires a life time of commitment but could you be the loving home our companion animals are looking for?

-Before any of our cats or dogs leave Afghanistan they are vaccinated, spayed/neutered by our highly experienced team of Afghan national veterinarians at our clinic in Kabul.
+Before any of our dogs or cats leave Afghanistan they are vaccinated, spayed/neutered by our highly experienced team of Afghan national veterinarians at our clinic in Kabul.

-If you think that you may be suitable and would like to take on one of our companion animals, then please click the link to request our Home Finder Questionnaire.
+If you think that you may be suitable and would like to take on one of our companion animals, then please complete the adoption application that you can find by clicking here.

 Please note that all of our adoptable dogs and cats are currently at the Nowzad shelter in Kabul and that we will need to fundraise for their transportation costs before they can travel to their new forever home which may include DEFRA blood testing for those heading to forver homes in the United Kingdom.